pcampbell42/discord-but-worse/README.md

 * [Local Installation Guide](#local-installation-guide)

 ## Technologies Used
 Discord but Worse is a browser app built with a `Ruby on Rails` backend and a `PostgresQL` database.
 It uses `React` for its frontend and `Redux` to manage frontend state.
-Rails' `ActionCable` was used to integrate the `WebSockets` API, which allows for features to be in realtime such as messaging creating a new DM with someone (aka, the user doesn't have to refresh to see new messages or DMs). `AWS` was used to implement user and server avatars.
+Rails' `ActionCable` was used to integrate the `WebSockets` API, which allows for features to be in realtime, such as messaging or creating a new DM with someone (aka, the user doesn't have to refresh to see new messages or DMs). `AWS` was used to implement user and server avatars.
 Finally, `Webpack` was used to bundle up the frontend.

 ## Features
 ### User Authentication